Getting Started

 • Use WSL2 for the cleanest developer path today.

-• Keep your repository and build cache inside the Linux filesystem rather than a mounted Windows path for better cargo performance.
+• Keep the repo and cargo cache inside the Linux filesystem rather than a mounted Windows path for better build performance.

 Verify the install